aleromano92/old-deprecated-aleromano.com/_posts/effective-meetings-agenda/index.md

 - if you spend most of the meeting time sharing a screen it's a good signal the meeting was well prepared and you are going straight to the objectives
 - except for demos or brainstormings, the more people you add to a meeting the higher the risk of inefficiency or excluding part of the audience
 - a recap mail at the end of the meeting is always welcomed, it is easier if objectives were well written
-- you should not fear you may be seen as disrespectful in not accepting a meeting until context and objective are not clarified from the organizer
+- you should not fear you may be seen as disrespectful in not accepting a meeting until context and objective are not clarified by the organizer

 You need to practice.